 1.)
 5pm, BOMA work session at 5pm, item 4– discussion of floodwater depths on all accesses into this area along with staff recommendations.
 City Fire department stated in 2020 that it would not approve this high density residential proposal because all accesses were compromised by floodwaters. (details below).

 See staff memo that details recommendation for denial but also suggests 3 other options for the aldermen.

 2.)
 7pm Voting session. items 13, 14, 15, 16. (click on link to see documents for each on the city web site.)
 The first item is the third reading of the rezoning to a high density residential zone.
-There is no public hearing (that was in September).
+Mayor Moore suspended the rules and allowed another public hearing on the rezoning item in recognition of the large number of citizens attending.
 Items 14 and 16 are public hearings on the development plan.
-Likely public statements will be limited to 1 minute since there will be many attendees.
-You can speak at both, but plan to speak at 14 item (the plan on Brownland Farm) and say that your comments apply to both items since item 16 is the rest of the plan that is on the church property.

 The proposed development is in a uniquely challenging bend in the Harpeth River because the high density residential development proposal will be surrounded by floodwaters.
 As seen in the map below, floodwaters cut across this bend and inundate Hillsboro Road to the north and south of the proposed development entrances cutting off the only way in and out.
 This creates an important public safety risk.